v0.7.1 · macOS + Windows + Linux · MIT

 The leak isn't where the key is stored — it's where the agent can see it.
 Storage vaults like 1Password CLI / doppler / vault all make the value flow through the agent's context window the moment you ask for it. keys-keeper gives the agent a different verb.

-pbpaste, wrote to keychain, then wrote into .env directly.
+.env directly.
 The transcript holds only the operation.
-The value lives in macOS Keychain (Touch-ID protected) and in the file you wanted it in.
+The value lives in the macOS Keychain (Touch-ID protected) or Windows Credential Manager (DPAPI-bound) and in the file you wanted it in.
 Nowhere else.

 the design